This service for MERCEDES cars is no longer available. As an alternative service we recommend Restored Classic: restoredclassic[at]aol.com

 Just tried it in the van and it worked a treat.
 You are a star and I'll have no hesitation recommending your service to others.
 Denis Mullane, Grundig S4000 in Mercedes Vito

-On older models where we can help, you will need to pull the radio from the dashboard to read the numbers we need from its chassis - this will be on a printed label, engraved on the metal case, or both.
+You will need to pull the radio from the dashboard to read the numbers required from its chassis - this will be on a printed label, engraved on the metal case, or both.
 Extraction 'keys' (often of the type shown here) are required to remove the radio - don't be tempted to try removing the radio another way or force it as you may damage the surrounding dashboard trim.
 The keys make it very easy - you can find them in motoring stores or online.

 Some Mercedes units are extracted not with keys but by first carefully removing the trimplate to reveal two or more torx head screws - you will need a torx T20 screwdriver to undo them, then pull the radio out.